stephyrighetti/AltimetrikGameFinderApp/README.md

 npm run server
 ```

-3-If you are using Visual Studio Code, you can install the extension called "Live server" to run
+3- If you are using Visual Studio Code, you can install the extension called "Live server" to run
 the application.

-4-The registred user to log in the application is:
+4- The registred user to log in the application is:

 ```